ashwanichandra/devdocs/src/guides/v2.3/comp-mgr/upgrader/ce-ee-upgrade-start.md

 This section discusses how to upgrade {{site.data.var.ce}} to {{site.data.var.ee}}.

 {:.bs-callout-info}
-You must be authorized for {{site.data.var.ee}} to perform the tasks discussed in this topic.
+You should have a valid magento account for {{site.data.var.ee}} to perform the tasks discussed in this topic.

 ## Prerequisites {#compman-prereq}

 Before continuing, complete all tasks discussed in [Prerequisites].

 {:.bs-callout-info}
-Make sure you are authorized for {{site.data.var.ee}} access before you continue.
+Make sure you have valid Magneto account for {{site.data.var.ee}} access before you continue.
 Contact [Magento Support](http://support.magentocommerce.com) if you have questions.

 ## Start System Upgrade from the Magento Admin {#compman-access}